Abzal-TheNewb-Ali/Lab1-Counter/task1/readme.md

   server to host it?

   After searching, I found i had to run this thing called an X server, which is not native on Windows nor WSL (AHH).
 I downloaded this X server app called Xming.
+  Xming ran with success (YES) and I was correctly able to open gtkwave but that gave rise to another problem